bitburner-official/bitburner-src/doc/source/basicgameplay/scripts.rst

     $ run foo.js -t 50 foodnstuff

-**tail [script] [args...]**
+**tail [pid]** or **tail [script] [args...]**

-Displays the logs of the script specified by the name and arguments.
-Note that scripts are uniquely identified by their arguments as well as their name.
-For example, if you ran a script 'foo.js' with the argument 'foodnstuff' then in order to 'tail' it you must also add the 'foodnstuff' argument to the tail command as so:  tail foo.js foodnstuff
+Displays the logs of the script specified by the PID or name and arguments.
+Note that scripts are identified by their arguments as well as their name.
+For example, if you ran a script 'foo.js' with the argument 'foodnstuff' then in order to 'tail' it you must also add the 'foodnstuff' argument to the tail command as
+ so: tail foo.js foodnstuff

 **top**